aylwarda/blockchain-homework/blockchain-case-study/README.md

 Theoretically, the NFT market will explode, assuming this platform proves successful that is, for one primary reason which is that the focus on recurring revenue and royalties for original content as well as the revenue remaining decentralised, is the key.

 A potential detractor for what RECUR's platform will provide, is for many networks/platforms who are in competition with each other, all jostling for position to "be the best NFT chain", could mean that having NFTs not tied to one chain, would mean that chain would need to continue growing on its own merits or risk becoming unpopular and thus losing market share.
-A case in point is the current debate (2021) between whether Solana or Ethereum or Binance Smartchain will end up being "the one".
+A case in point is the current debate (2021) between whether Solana or Ethereum or Binance Smartchain or Polygon will end up being "the one to rule them all".

 On the flip side though, with a platform that is chain-agnostic, the goal is to create mass-attraction and thus by RECUR creating openness, will create a landscape which is attractive for all and not benefitting one platform/chain/project over another.